maxiroe140/Discord-Example-Bot/README.md

 ## Running the Bot

 1. **Start the bot:**

     Console:

     ```bash
     python bot.py
     ```
-    Or in youre IDE (if you using a IDE)
+    Or press the start button in youre IDE (if you using a IDE)

 2. **Invite the bot to your server:**
     - Go to the "OAuth2" tab in your Discord application.